mopatches/file_sort_ruby_gem/README.md

     FileSort.new(filename, options).sort!

 ## Examples:
-Default sort (tab-delimited file, sort by first column as a number):
+Default sort (comma-delimited file, sort by first column as a number):

     FileSort.new("my-large-file.tsv").sort!

-Sort with options (comma-delimited file, sort by second column as a string):
+Sort with options (tab-delimited file, sort by second column as a string):

     FileSort.new("my-large-file.csv", {
       sort_column: 1,
-      column_separator: ",",
+      column_separator: "\t",
       parse_as: :string
     }).sort!